fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 #define DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM FOTA_UPDATE_VERIFICATION_ALGORITHM_SHA256
 ```

-> &#x1F6C8; You can look up the id of your [FotaHub](https://fotahub.com) product in the `Settings > General` section of the same.

-4. Open the `AWSIoTThingShadowConfiguration.c` file in the `demoproduct` folder, and initialize the `hostNameEndPoint.hostName` and `awsIoTConnParams.thingName` struct variable fields with your AWS account's [device data endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html#iot-connect-device-endpoints) and the name of the previously created AWS IoT thing:
+4. Open the `AWSIoTThingShadowConfiguration.c` file in the `demoproduct` folder, and initialize the `hostNameEndPoint.hostName` and `awsIoTConnParams.thingName` struct variable fields with your AWS account's [device data endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html#iot-connect-device-endpoints) and the name of the previously created AWS IoT thing (see `Settings > Device data endpoint` and `Manage > Things` in the [AWS IoT Console](https://console.aws.amazon.com/iot/home) when using the *New console experience* which can be activated all down in the left side bar):

 ```c
 HostNameEndpointAddress_t hostNameEndPoint =